-E. Course Scheduling
+F. Course Scheduling

 Course scheduling at The Graham School happens throughout the year.
-Students are encouraged to take classes that not only meet requirements but peak their interest and challenge each student to experience new things and see the world from different points of view.
-For more information about course scheduling at The Graham School, contact your Crew Leader or the Administrative Office at The Graham School.
+Students are encouraged to take classes that not only meet requirements but pique their interest and challenge each student to experience new things and see the world from different points of view.

+For more information about course scheduling at The Graham School, students should contact their school counselor at The Graham School.